Lehi, Utah

 Lehi (/ˈliːhaɪ/ LEE-hy) is a city in Utah County, Utah, United States.
-It is named after Lehi, a prophet in the Book of Mormon.
-The population was 75,907 at the 2020 census, up from 47,407 in 2010.
+The population was 75,907 at the 2020 census, up from 47,407 in 2010, and it is the center of population of Utah.
 The rapid growth in Lehi is due, in part, to the rapid development of the tech industry region known as Silicon Slopes.
-The center of population of Utah is located in Lehi.

 History

 A group of Mormon pioneers settled the area now known as Lehi in the fall of 1850 at a place called Dry Creek in the northernmost part of Utah Valley.
 It was renamed Evansville in 1851 after David Evans, a local bishop in the Church of Jesus Christ of Latter-day Saints.
 Other historical names include Sulphur Springs and Snow's Springs.